lawrence-kim/movie_audience_prediction/README.md

 ### Prediction
 <img width="464" alt="movie_prediction" src="https://user-images.githubusercontent.com/57359849/76738008-2bcbc880-67ad-11ea-9028-6166fc0bddf8.PNG">
-Prediction of a movie released in November 2020, directed by 이병헌 with an actor 송강호, distributed by 씨제이, genre type drama, PG-13 rating gives an output of 11,826,567 audiences.
+Prediction of a movie released in November 2020, directed by 이병헌 with an actor 송강호, distributed by 씨제이, genre type drama, and PG-13 rating gives an output of 11,826,567 audiences.